unravelin/code-test-js/README.md

 - Foursquare API Client Secret
 - Venue Name

 After entering the API Client ID/Secret and venue name, the user is presented with a list of venues to choose from.
-Clicking on a venue in the list should display details about the venue, including the venue's address and category (Coffee Shop, Gastropub, etc).
+Clicking on a venue in the list should display details about the venue, such as the venue's address or category.

 The website should cache search results for five minutes.
 When the user searches for a venue name that has been previously queried within the last five minutes, the page should display cached results rather than performing a new request to the Foursquare API.